I love when patients help other patients.

 Fast forward to this post I shared above.
 I’ve never tried having them chart their refusal to help me but I will definitely try moving forward.

-The cracks are beginning, the medical metoo Movement is rumbling.
+The cracks are growing larger in the medical system.
 The costs are too high.
 The system is too weak.
 The patients are pissed and getting sicker.

 Today, I waited NINETY minutes for a new gastro doc.
 I was happy with how my appointment went on Monday but felt I should at least check out this other office.
 My friend who has few health issues said she liked this doctor.
 In the mean time, I had two other friends - both Jewish women who have had a lot of GI issues for their entire life - recommended other doctors in that same group.